 Beetroot

-This beet variety produces beautiful, round, deep red beets.
-Great for growing in summer and fall and easy to store.
-The young leaves are tasty in salads.
+This variety produces beautiful, round, deep-red beetroot and is slightly sweeter than most others.
+It is ideal for summer and autumn growing and stores well.
+The young leaves are delicious in salads.

 • Height: 25 to 35 cm

-• Time to harvest: after 9 to 10 weeks
+• Time to harvest: from 9 to 10 weeks

-• Sunlight: the more sun there is, the sweeter the beets will be
+• Sunlight: the more sun, the sweeter the beetroot

 What do you need to sow and grow beets?